 Most healthy sleepers spend a third of their lives sleeping.
-Scientists have yet to work out the exact mechanics of sleep; however, the evidence is clear: quality sleep is essential for good overall health.
+Scientists have yet to determine the exact mechanics of sleep; however, the evidence is clear: quality sleep is essential for good overall health.

-Despite this, almost 30 percent of adults in the United States report getting less than six hours of sleep daily, significantly below the recommended eight hours of sleep.
+Despite this, almost 30 percent of adults in the United States report getting under six hours of sleep daily, significantly below the recommended eight hours.

 So why is good sleep necessary?
 And what can you do to make sure you get it?